Bhaveshmeghwal21/Drone-101/README.md

 Out of these, BLheli firmware and Simonk firmware are open sources, and KISS firmware is closed source, meaning it can run with only KISS ESC.
 ### 5. BEC
 BEC stands for Battery Elimination Circuit.
 The BEC provides the constant current at a specific voltage.
 It has a 5V output for powering the flight controller, a radio receiver (RX), and other 5V components.
 But nowadays, in the quadcopter system, the power distribution board is used, so we don’t need ESCs with BEC.
 The ESC without BES is known as the Opto ESC.
 Without the 5V BEC, your flight controller and RX will require a separate power source.
-As per the above image, an Optp ESC doesn't have the “red” servo wire.
+As per the above image(1), an Optp ESC doesn't have the “red” servo wire.
 It uses only the signal and ground wire.

 ![](https://github.com/Bhaveshmeghwal21/GIFs/blob/main/gif_summer_camp/EMAX-BLHELI-30A-600x600.jpg)
 (1)